housework-robot/main/S06_robot_side/S06E03_anatomy_wheel_legged_bot.md

 With `SF_Motor` library, it is easier to control the motors.
 However, the limitation is that `SF_Motor` library is only useful for
-Stack-force's motor driver board and master controller board, with motors to the boards in the specific way described in the previous sections.
+Stack-force's motor driver board and master controller board, and the motors must be wired to the boards in the specific way described in the previous sections.

 Furthermore, Stack-force wraps up `SF_Motor` library, motor sensors, as well as other related functionality, into a bigger library `SF_BLDC`.
+Again, `SF_BLDC` library is only useful for Stack-force's motor driver board and master controller board, and the motors and the sensors must be wired to the boards in the specific way described in the previous sections.

 ## 4.1 SF_BLDC library usage